 This riveting memoir follows a Lebanese-Muslim-American and thirty-year US Marine veteran who suffered a six-month ordeal at the hands of a brutal regime in Yemen—and remained loyal to his country through it all.

-As air strikes carpeted Yemen's capital, Sam Farran was one of only two Americans in the war-ravaged country.
-He was there as "contractor" to conduct security assessments for a variety of international firms.
+As air strikes carpeted Yemen's capital, Sam Farran was one of only a few Americans in the war-ravaged country.
+He was there to conduct security assessments for a variety of international firms.
 Days after his arrival, he was brutally seized and taken hostage by Houthi rebels.
 Sam would spend the next six months suffering a horrific ordeal that would test his endurance, his loyalty and his very soul.

 Every day his captors asked him—as a fellow Muslim—to betray America and his Marine heritage in exchange for his freedom.
 Would he give in to the Houthis and return to his Middle Eastern roots?
-In the end–and despite daily threats to his life—Sam found the strength to resist, and came out of his experience no longer a man of two countries, but an American.
+In the end–and despite daily threats to his life—Sam found the strength to resist, and came out of his ordeal with an increased sense of being, foremost, a US Marine.